-The regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, November 21, 2017 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.
+The special meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Tuesday, December 19, 2017 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.

 Adjustments to / approval of agenda:

 MOTION: to add Sheriff after Jail (3C) to hire Maryann Allen as Asst.
 Civil Process Coordinator effective December 30, 2017 at step 7C $15.56 (Brown/Clark 3-0, motion passed)